RoryWirch/writeups/ocp4-postgres-db/how-to-build-a-db.md

-# How to build a postgres database in OCP4
+# How to build a PostgreSQL database in OCP4

-Rory Wirch, July 2021
+Rory Wirch, July 2021 \
-Red Hat
+Red Hat \
-Ceph Build Team: Brew Build Times Project
+Ceph Build Team: Brew Build Times Project \

 ## Outline:
 1. Introduction and justification
-2. Setting up a postgres container and PVC in OCP4
+2. Setting up a PostgreSQL pod and PVC in OCP4
 3. How to connect the database to pgAdmin 4
 4. How to populate the database with csv files
 5. Glossary